Antenatal care aims to ensure the health and safety, both physical and psychological, of you and your unborn baby during your pregnancy.

 - Weekly visits until delivery: 37, 38, 39, 40 weeks

 Our antenatal visits include reviewing your current physical and psychological well-being, measuring your blood pressure, listening to your baby's heart beat, assessing fetal growth, as well as addressing any questions or concerns you may have.

 Some visits may require a more in-depth review, such as an ultrasound in the TasOGS rooms to look at your baby's growth and well-being, or a review of test results.

-We also have three outstanding midwives at TasOGS.
-We encourage you to have at least two antenatal appointments with a TasOGS midwife to discuss midwifery issues around pregnancy, birthing, early parenting, as well and the HPH experience.
+We also have two outstanding midwives at TasOGS!
+We encourage you to have at least two antenatal appointments with a TasOGS midwife to discuss midwifery issues around pregnancy, birthing, early parenting, as well as the HPH experience.